-We did a case study for the Highways Agency to help them understand the use of one of their junctions.
+For example, we did a case study for the Highways Agency to help them understand the use of one of their junctions.

 After the study, the Highways Agency was able to gauge the habits of drivers who use the junction, i.e. how many went left when they were supposed to be going right, and how many cars use the junction at busy times.

-The last thing you want is to discover something is wrong with your capture at the end of the process.
+The last thing you want is to discover that something is wrong with your capture at the very end of the process.
 Just imagine waiting a year to discover that most of your footage is unusable?
-The aim of the game is to be able to smoothly edit together the footage, and while the natural light will change each day, you want to avoid any other changes to the picture that may make an image/video stand out from the rest.
+The aim of the game is to be able to smoothly edit together the footage, and, while the natural light will change each day, you want to avoid any other changes to the picture that may make an image/video stand out from the rest.
 Disabling auto settings is a good start here.
 More generally: check, double check and triple check that your setup is going to work in the long term!

 Why you need a time lapse

 We used time-lapse to show the monumental task of moving a crane safely onto a quay with only 40 minutes of high tide available in the day.
 This has proven to be great marketing material for Port of Blyth, as it shows their ability to complete a complex operation without the need for a technical explanation.
 The footage speaks for itself.

 A time-lapse is a cost-effective and simple way of telling a great story with images or video.
 You can promote your cause to the masses, analyse the progress of a project, and do a whole host of other great things with the minimum of manpower.
 If you want help creating your time-lapse project, don’t hesitate to get in touch with us.